graemefox/mimi/README.md

 to exit the Python prompt.

 #### Set up the configuration file
-There is a mimi_config.txt file which contains the parameters used to control mimi.
+There is a MiMi_config.txt file which contains the parameters used to control MiMi.
 Open it in a **plain text** editor (not a word processor) and change the following fields to accomodate your data:

 ```
 Amount of individuals sequenced:
 number_of_samples = 3
 ```

-mimi will run on anything >1 sample but you will not get particularly meaningful results with a small number.
+MiMi will run on anything >1 sample but you will not get particularly meaningful results with a small number.
 I recommend eight samples (eight individuals).

 ```
 Proportion of individuals in which a microsatellite loci should occur (default 0.5)